anyapages/Shapes/README.md

 # Shapes Application 🧲

 ## Description
 This Java application allows users to draw and manipulate geometric shapes on a digital canvas.
-It provides functionality to create triangles, rectangles, and squares, as well as zoom and move these shapes within the canvas.
+It provides functionality to create triangles, rectangles, and squares as well as zoom and move these shapes within the canvas.

 ## Features
 - Draw triangles, rectangles, and squares